China

 Impact

 In collaboration with CNHDRC, the University of Glasgow took the pathways work as a case study in the development of a mixed-methods framework to measure the value and return-on-investment of HTA.
-Preliminary findings suggest that the pathways appeared to be cost-effective, moreover the process of HTA itself creates value which offsets the costs of undertaking and implementing HTA.
-The framework methodology and results will be published in a series of reports and peer-reviewed publications through 2019.
+The findings suggested that the pathways appeared to be cost-effective, and that the process of HTA itself creates value which offsets the costs of undertaking and implementing HTA.

 Key reads